 Many others have wondered the same, and have explored the issue.
-I recalled long ago reading Robert Heinlein’s Magic, Inc.–and that led to all kinds of interesting observations about 21st century ideas about science fiction and fantasy vs. old-school Heinlein-esque ideas about the genre (or genres).
+I recalled long ago reading Robert Heinlein’s Magic, Inc.–and that led to all kinds of interesting observations regarding 21st century ideas about science fiction/fantasy vs. old-school Heinlein-esque ideas about the genre (or genres).

 The term that satisfies many who struggle with the divide between the two genres, and the question whether there really is one, is science fantasy.
 If you look the term up, you’ll find many online and in-print discussions of the issue, and of course there’s Arthur C. Clarke’s Third Law.
 To wit: “Any sufficiently advanced technology is indistinguishable from magic.” https://www.clarkefoundation.org/about-sir-arthur/sir-arthurs-quotations/

 However, the debate was never that simple, and these days, it just grows more complex.
 The Encyclopedia of Science Fiction has many articles debating the issue and definitions emerging from the issue: see articles on fantastika, equipoisal, and many others. http://sf-encyclopedia.com.

 When I was going about the pleasing exercise of thinking about examples, some of them from as far back as the moment contemporary science fiction emerged from the pulps, that’s when I recalled Robert Heinlein’s Magic, Inc.